Engage SDK for TV integration guide

 Testing

-Use the verification app to verify that Engage SDK integration is working correctly.
-This Android application provides tools to help you verify your data and confirm that broadcast intents are being handled properly.
+Use the verification app to verify that Engage SDK integration is working correctly. provides tools to help you verify your data and confirm that broadcast intents are being handled properly.

 After you invoke the publish API, confirm that your data is being correctly published by checking the verification app.
 Your continuation cluster should be displayed as a distinct row within the app's interface.